shawnzamperini/flan/docs/source/inputOptions.rst

 var_red_rusrol
 --------------

 Switch to turn on Russian roulette variance reduction.
 Russian roulette variance reduction encourages a simulation to spend more computational time in high-importance regions by "killing" off particles in low importance regions.
 If a particle is in a low-importance region, it will have a probability of :ref:`var_red_rusrol_prob <var_red_rusrol_prob>` of being killed.
 If it survives, then its weight is increased by weight / :ref:`var_red_rusrol_prob <var_red_rusrol_prob>`.
-This is a rather traditional Monte Carlo scheme, and the implementation in Flan is rather straightforward.
+This is a traditional Monte Carlo scheme, and the implementation in Flan is rather straightforward.

 The criteria for a high-importance region is determined with :ref:`var_red_import <var_red_import>`.